RaviTambade/TAP/notes/pbl.md

 *"Don’t just learn technology — **transform** it into solutions.
 Data is the new oil, but only when refined does it become power."*

+Love to me your co-learner in the world of co-pilot.
 🎯 Start today.
 Open your IDE.
 Open your mind.
 Document your thoughts.
 Build.
 Share.
 Learn.
 Repeat.

+<p>Tap your potential</p>